mirceaulinic/mirceaulinic.github.io/_posts/2017-12-19-salt-pure-python.md

 is close to trivial.
 There is another element specific to the Salt ``py`` Renderer you need to be aware of: where to find the input variables.
-Salt injects a global variable named ``context`` that is a dictionary containing the variables you send to the template.
+Salt injects a global variable named ``context`` that is a dictionary containing the variables you are sending to the template.

-Consider the following template (the extension doesn't actually matter, but it's good to keep it consistent so you and your text editor know the file format):
+Consider the following template (the file extension doesn't actually matter, but it's good to keep it consistent so you and your text editor know the file format):